davidhorak/space-wars/readme.md

 - Using the engines consumes energy, x/s for the main thruster, and y/s for the navigation thrusters.
 - The maximum speed is **192** m/s.
 - The spaceship will reach the max speed in **5** seconds with full throttle.
-- The spaceship will come to a stop in **10** seconds without any thrust, caused by drag.
+- The spaceship will come close to a stop in **10** seconds without any thrust, caused by drag.
+- The objects going over the screen wrap around to the other side.

 https://github.com/user-attachments/assets/84e4e892-7ec1-4950-a1c2-72afd8f28de1